TheRealNin/ns2-rebirth/rebirth.md

 ## Latest Changes

-### March 30
+### April 8
-* Sentries now require power and are limited to 2 per room.
-* Bot fixes and improvements
+* Shader fixes and performance improvements
-* Prowler ragdoll fixed!
-* Prowler health increased slightly
-* Machine gun is now more accurate when firing on the ground, but far less accurate in the air.
-* Machine gun ground movespeed when firing slowed dramatically
+* Some fixes for spectator mode.
+Please keep sending in bugs using the report button below!
+* Acid rocket has moved to biomass 6 (was biomass 7)

 ## Alien-specific changes
 * Skulks take an extra 30% less melee damage from aliens.
 (At biomass 1, it takes 1 parasite and 2 bites to kill a skulk.
 At biomass 2, it takes 2 parasites and 2 bites.)